el2718/FastQSL2/README.md

 To calculate the squashing factor $Q$, and other quatities related to the magnetic connectivity, at the bottom or at a cross section or in a box volume or on some seed points, given a 3D magnetic field on a Cartesian or spherical, uniformed or stretched grid.

-If your markdown reader can not can not render the formulae in README\.md, please read README.html directly
+If your markdown reader can not can not render the formulae in README\.md, please read README.html directly.

 -----------------------------
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]